sulaimonaa/stock-home/README.md

 > I would like to thank Microverse for inspiring this project
 > Fonts: [Google Fonts](https://fonts.google.com/)
-> Nelson Sakwa on behance for the UI layout
+> Nelson Sakwa on Behance for the UI layout
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->